2-Way Directional Valve (IL)

 Dependencies

-To use this parameter, set Orifice parameterization to `Linear - area vs. spool travel' or `Tabulated data - Area vs. spool travel'.
+To use this parameter, set the Orifice parameterization parameter to Linear - area vs. spool travel or Tabulated data - Area vs. spool travel.

-Critical Reynolds number - upper limit of Reynolds number for laminar flow
+Critical Reynolds number — upper limit of the Reynolds number for laminar flow

-Upper limit of Reynolds number for laminar flow through the orifice.
+The upper limit of the Reynolds number for laminar flow through the hole.

 Dependencies

-A continuous smoothing factor that introduces a gradual change level based on the flow characteristic when the valve is in the nearly open and nearly closed positions.
+The continuous smoothing coefficient, which introduces a level of gradual change based on the flow characteristic when the valve is in the nearly open and nearly closed positions.
 Set a non-zero value less than one to increase the stability of the simulation in these modes.

 Dependencies

-Whether to take into account the pressure rise when fluid flows from a smaller cross-sectional area to a larger cross-sectional area.
+Should the pressure increase be taken into account when liquid flows from an area with a smaller cross-sectional area to an area with a larger cross-sectional area.

-If Pressure recovery is unchecked, this pressure increase is not taken into account.
+If you uncheck Pressure recovery, this increase in pressure is not taken into account.

-The cross-sectional area at the inlet and outlet ports A and B. This area is used in the pressure flow velocity equation that determines the mass flow rate through the orifice.
+The cross-sectional area at the inlet and outlet of the holes A and B. This area is used when calculating the mass flow through the hole.

 Dependencies

-To use this parameter, set Orifice parameterization to `Linear - area vs. spool travel' or `Tabulated data - Area vs. spool travel'.
+To use this parameter, set the Orifice parameterization parameter to Linear - area vs. spool travel or Tabulated data - Area vs. spool travel.